MikkoPasanen/MikkoPasanen/README.md

   </ol>
 </p>

 <b>NOTE!
-The app is currently unusable due to the database server used in the project being shut down, meaning all Tampere regional transport data was lost :(</b>
+The app is currently unusable due to the database server used in the project being shut down :(</b>

 ### Techs used